moinkhanif/quarantine-stories/README.md

 ## About the project

-The idea of this project is for users to document your journey during quarentine and for indivituals to share their experiences during this tough time - 2020.
+The idea of this project is for users to document your journey during quarantine and for individuals to share their experiences during this tough time - 2020.

 ## Project specifications